DannyNemer/dantil/README.md

 ### <a id="dantil-deleteModuleCache"></a>`dantil.deleteModuleCache([paths])`
 <a href="#dantil-deleteModuleCache">#</a> [&#x24C8;](https://github.com/DannyNemer/dantil/blob/master/dantil.js#L133 "View in source") [&#x24C9;][1]

-Deletes the modules identified by the provided paths from cache, forcing them to be reloaded at next `require()` call.
+Removes the modules identified by the provided paths from cache, forcing them to be reloaded at next `require()` call.
 Without removing a module from cache, subsequent `require()` calls to the same module will not enable changes to its file(s).
 This is useful for enabling changes on a server without restarting the server.

 #### Arguments
 1. `[paths]` *(...string)*: The paths of modules to remove from cache.